Welcome to the Saltair Inn

 Upon graduation, Matt began working as a civil engineer for a small firm in Manassas, Virginia while Kristi earned her Master's degree in Forensic Science from the George Washington University in Washington, DC.
 Kristi spent the next ten years working in the DNA Laboratory of the FBI, ultimately becoming a Forensic Examiner.
 They married in 1996 and settled in Manassas, Virginia.

-Matt and Kristi enjoy opening and sharing their home, and they especially value the unexpected close friendships they have enjoyed with guests who return year after year.
+Matt and Kristi enjoy opening and sharing their home, and they especially value the unexpected friendships they have developed with guests who return year after year.
 They also both enjoy being part of the Bar Harbor Community, Matt on the Board of Directors of Kebo Valley Golf Course and Kristi as an elected member of the Bar Harbor School Board.
 In their spare time, they enjoy hiking, kayaking, golfing, fishing and sharing their love of the outdoors with their children, your assistant innkeepers, Katie, Emily and Adam.

 "Saltair" was built in 1887 as a guest house for William and Elizabeth Rice of Massachusetts and New York.
 Mr. Rice was an investor and businessman.
 Mrs. Rice was one of the founding benefactors of what is now the MDI Hospital.
 Saltair was one of six summer "cottages" the Rice's built in the section of West Street known as the West Street Historical District, which includes 17 properties listed on the National Register of Historic Places.
 An expansive back lawn slopes gently from the rear of the inn to the water's edge.
 Low tide reveals a sand bar connecting the Saltair Inn to Bar Island, from which Bar Harbor adopted its name in 1918.